miramirrormira/SWE_tutorials/leetcodeInsanity.md

 # Todo for each problem
+Use Shift + Command + V to view in reader mode

 1. Solve the problem without looking at the solution.
 Talk aloud while working through this step.
 If stuck, look at the solution and understand which step was the sticking point, then go back to solve the problem with the updated understanding of the problem and solution without looking at the solution.